dechamps/FlexASIO/BACKENDS.md

 audio processing at a low level in the audio driver, or baked into the hardware itself ([DSP][]).
 Choice of backend cannot affect such processing.

+**Note:** none of the backends seem to be capable of taking the hardware itself into account when reporting latency.
+So, for example, when playing audio over Bluetooth, the reported latency will not take the Bluetooth stack into account, and will therefore be grossly underestimated.

 ## MME backend

 [Multimedia Extensions][] is the first audio API that was introduced in Windows,